frederic-perez/AmE-dictionary/data/dictionary.md

 __brouhaha__ _n_ :three::hammer:
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __Brownie__ A member of a Guiding organization for girls aged seven years old to ten years old.
 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting. _Brownie salute._
-__brownout__ _n_ A reduction or cutback in electric power, especially as a result of a shortage, a mechanical failure, or overuse by consumers.
+__brownout__ _n_ :two: A reduction or cutback in electric power, especially as a result of a shortage, a mechanical failure, or overuse by consumers.
 __brownstones__ _n_
 __bruin__
 __bruited__